malumisa/Project_1_team_8/README.md

 ## Description of the Data
+Section 1 - The Canadian Census is required to be completed by all Canadians every five year.
+Focusing on the 2016 and 2021 collection periods would provide a good sense of a before and after that pandemic picture of the Canadian population.
+It covers demographic data for a range of socioeconomic variables, and as such lends itself to fruitful analysis.
+It is a significantly large data set, which has been made available to developers through an API (https://censusmapper.ca/api).
+For the purposes of our work, the StatsCan import package provides the best resource.
+It allways the user to download available datasets directly from the StatsCan website directly into the Jupyter Notebook.
+Once integrated, the use can create the required DataFrame and data transformation and visualizations.
+The two data sets used included, Household income statistics by household type and Impact of the COVID-19 pandemic on income by percentage change in income between 2019 and 2020.
+The first provides a demographic breakdown, including income, of the Canadian population by household type.
+The second provides statistics on income types and sources for a variety of population pools.
+The data is highly coded and downloads as "objects", so a lot of cleaning is required to get it into a codable format.
+The type of resulting data works well with bar and line graphs.
+[Author: M. Carvalh]

+Section 2 -

+Section 3 -

+Section 4 -

 ## Data Sources
+Section 1 -

+Section 2 -

+Section 3 -

+Section 4 -

 ## Observations

 ### Before COVID
+Section 1 -

+Section 2 -

+Section 3 -

+Section 4 -

 ### After COVID
+Section 1 -

+Section 2 -

+Section 3 -

+Section 4 -

 ### Analysis
+Section 1 -

+Section 2 -

+Section 3 -

+Section 4 -

 ## Conclusions